This information is intended for use by health professionals

-Although animal studies have not shown any teratogenic effects, verapamil should not be given during the first trimester of pregnancy unless, in the clinicians judgement, it is essential for the welfare of the patient.
+There are no adequate and well-controlled study data in pregnant women.
+Although animal studies have not shown any teratogenic effects (see section 5.3), verapamil should not be given during the first trimester of pregnancy unless, in the clinicians judgement, it is essential for the welfare of the patient.

 Verapamil hydrochloride is excreted in human breast milk.
 Limited human data from oral administration has shown that the infant relative dose of verapamil is low (0.1-1% of the mother's oral dose) and that verapamil use may be compatible with breastfeeding.
 Due to the potential for serious adverse reactions in nursing infants, verapamil should only be used during lactation if it is essential for the welfare of the mother.

-Depending on individual susceptibility, the patient's ability to drive or operate machines may be impaired due to feelings of drowsiness.
-This is particularly true in the initial stages of treatment, or when changing over from another drug.
-Verapamil has been shown to increase the blood levels of alcohol and slow its elimination.
+Depending on individual susceptibility, the patient's ability to drive a vehicle, operate machinery or work under hazardous conditions may be impaired.
+This is particularly true in the initial stages of treatment, when changing over from another drug, when the dose is raised or when taken in conjunction with alcohol.
+Like many other common medicines, verapamil has been shown to increase the blood levels of alcohol and slow its elimination.
 Therefore, the effects of alcohol may be exaggerated.